bikeshaving/crank/website/guides/12-api-reference.md

 - `value` - The current rendered value of the component. **Readonly**

 #### Methods
-- `[Symbol.iterator]`
+#### `[Symbol.iterator]`

 Returns an iterator of the props passed to the component.
 Only used in generator components.

-- `[Symbol.asyncIterator]`
+#### `[Symbol.asyncIterator]`

 Returns an async iterator of the props passed to the component.
 Only used in generator

-- `refresh`
+#### `refresh`

 Updates the component in place.

-- `schedule`
+#### `schedule`

 Executes the passed in callback when the component renders.
 The `schedule` method will only fire once for each call and callback.

 **Parameters:**
 - `callback: Function` - The callback to be executed.

-- `cleanup`
+#### `cleanup`

 Executes the passed in callback when the component unmounts.
 The `cleanup` method will only fire once for each call and callback.

 **Parameters:**
 - `callback: Function` - The callback to be executed.

-- `addEventListener`
+#### `addEventListener`

 Adds an event listener to the context.
 The `addEventListener` method will also attach event listeners to the underlying top-level node or nodes which were created for the component.
-  - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
-If the options object is a boolean, then that value is used to set the `capture` option for the listener.
-    - `capture: boolean` - Indicates the listener should execute during [the capture phase](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture) of event dispatch.

 **Parameters:**
 - `type: string` - The type of the event.
 - `listener: Function` - The listener callback.
 - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
 If the options object is a boolean, then that value is used to set the `capture` option for the listener.
   - `capture: boolean` - If true, the event listener will fire during [the capture phase](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture) of event dispatch.
   - `once: boolean` -  If true, the event listener will fire at most once before being removed.
   - `passive: boolean` - If true, calling the `preventDefault` method on the event will have no effect.
 Using this flag can increase performance.
 It is most useful for event types like `scroll` which fire frequently and are rarely cancelled.

-- `removeEventListener`
+#### `removeEventListener`

 Removes an event listener by type, listener and capture option.

 **Parameters:**
 - `type: string` - The type of the event.
 - `listener: Function` - The listener callback.
 - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
 If the options object is a boolean, then that value is used to set the `capture` option for the listener.
   - `capture: boolean` - If true, will remove listeners which use the capture option.

-- `dispatchEvent`
+#### `dispatchEvent`

 Dispatches an event on the context.
 Will propagate to parent contexts according to the same event bubbling and capture algorithms used by the DOM.

 **Parameters:**
 - `ev: Event` - An Event object.

 **Return Value:**

 The return value is `false` if the event is cancelable and an event listener calls the `preventDefault` method on the event, and `true` otherwise.

-- `get`
+#### `get`

 Retrieves a provision set by an ancestor by key.

 **Parameters:**
 - `key: unknown` - The key of the provision.

 **Return Value:**

 The provision by key, or undefined if no provision is found.

-- `set`
+#### `set`

 Sets a provision by key for descendant components.

 **Parameters:**
 - `key: unknown` - The key of the provision.
 - `value: unknown` - The value of the provision.